aspose-html/Aspose.HTML-Products/html/en/net/generators/audio/_index.md

 <br>
 <h2> Attributes </h2>

 There are many options available in HTML Audio Generator that you can use to generate HTML audio tag code and then copy & paste it into your own website.
 Main attributes supported by the audio element are `controls`, `autoplay`, `loop`, `preload` and `src`.
-You can enable or disable various options such as audio controls, autoplay, looping, and preloading.

  - The audio `preload` attribute specifies the audio file should be loaded when the page loads.
  - The `src` attribute specifies the URL of the audio to embed.
 But this is optional.
 Instead, you can use the `<source>` element in the audio block to specify the audio to embed.
  - The `autoplay` boolean attribute, if specified, will automatically start playing.